If you’re looking for some sweet stuff to do in Cancun, you’ve come to the right place.

 At the beginning of my trip, I suffered from a serious case of FOMO (for all you old people out there, that means “fear of missing out”…who am I kidding, I had to look it up too).

-To take advantage of being in this part of the world, I felt like I had to see EVERY DESTINATION.
+One of my biggest mistakes in Mexico was feeling like I had to see EVERY DESTINATION.
 If not, I’d be missing out.
 That’s a lot of pressure.
 And unfortunately, it meant I rushed through Cancun and the surrounding area.

-So, instead of me pretending I know all the best stuff to do in Cancun, I’ve recruited a handful of veteran travelers to help me.
+So, instead of me pretending I know all the best things to do in Cancun, I’ve recruited a handful of veteran travelers to help me.

 In this post, they share all their favorite things to do in Cancun—including stuff to do in Cancun itself, as well as tons of awesome day trips around the area.